 Don started working in factories at the age of 17 with a high school education.
-Starting as piece-worker on a metal lathe, he eventually got his electrical engineering degree on the road to becoming Vice President of Manufacturing Excellence at Harley-Davidson, responsible for the Capital Drive Engine and Transmission Plant as well as improvement activity across the company.
+Starting as piece-worker on a metal lathe, he eventually got his electrical engineering degree on the road to becoming Vice President of Operational Excellence at Harley-Davidson, responsible for the Capital Drive Engine and Transmission Plant as well as improvement activity across the company.

 He later was Senior Vice President of Operations for a multinational corporation, responsible for 5,000 people globally in manufacturing, engineering, supply chain, quality, and logistics.
 He is an expert in Toyota methods, especially at the leadership level.